Degree: PhD, University of Minnesota

-I received my PhD in Rhetoric and Scientific & Technical Communication from the University of Minnesota, focusing in visual studies of science, medicine, and technology.
+I received my PhD in Rhetoric and Scientific & Technical Communication from the University of Minnesota’s Department of Writing Studies.

-Since coming to CWRU, I have taught undergraduate and graduate courses in visual rhetoric, scientific and technical communication, rhetoric of science and medicine, rhetorical theory, gender and queer studies, and new media theory as well as engineering communication and science-themed composition course.
+Since coming to CWRU, I have taught undergraduate and graduate courses in rhetorical theory, visual rhetoric, scientific and technical communication, gender and queer studies, and rhetoric of science and medicine as well as science-themed writing courses.